pratik98/pratik98.github.com/index.md

 Hi there, I'm Pratik.

-I'm a software Engineer based out of Pune, India.
+I'm a software engineer based in Pune, India.

 I studied [Computer Science](http://www.msubaroda.ac.in) at Vadodara, India.
 I have a [Diploma](http://www.nirmauni.ac.in) in computer engineering.